papaya-dao/stacks-sbtc/stacks-signer/README.md

 Multiple signer instances communicate with each other and a coordinator using an HTTP relay.

-The signer interacts with th sBTC contract to read public keys for other signers and the stacks-coordniator.
+The signer interacts with the sBTC contract to read public keys for other signers and the stacks-coordniator.

 ```mermaid